hackbg/fadroma/CONTRIBUTING.md

 To publish an individual package, use `pnpm ubik wet`; the "dry run" is on `pnpm ubik dry`.
 Having made changes to `@hackbg/fadroma` and one or more subpackages, use `pnpm ubik:all` to publish them on NPM (note that this command has no dry run).

+### Publishing docker image

+When updating the base image (`FROM` line) in a Dockerfile (such as the base build Dockerfile, or the devnet Dockerfiles), make sure to preserve the registry URL prefix and SHA256 digest of the base image.
+GitHub Actions is liable to replace unpinned base images with its own versions for "optimization" purposes.